vaibhavcoding69/pollinations/pollinator-agent/special_bee_request_process.md

 Happy coding! 🐝
 ```

-### Step 3: Close Issue
+### Step 3: Ask User to Close Issue
-After posting response, close the issue to keep the queue clean.
+After posting response, ask the user to close the issue to maintain queue hygiene.

 ---